 Defense & Aerospace Careers: The 2026 Prime-by-Prime Resume Playbook

 Two-thirds of US defense and aerospace firms report they cannot fill open cleared roles.
 The DoD FY26 budget is at a record high, the primes are hiring against multi-year program backlogs, and frontier defense employers (Anduril, Palantir) are paying 40 to 100% above the prime baseline.
-This guide is the prime-by-prime ATS map, the salary band per cluster, and the resume rules that get you through Workday at Lockheed, Northrop, RTX, BAE, GD, L3Harris, and Boeing.
+This guide is the prime-by-prime ATS map (Lockheed runs IBM Kenexa BrassRing, Northrop runs Eightfold AI, Boeing and RTX run Workday, General Dynamics is fragmented across Workday and iCIMS by business unit), the salary band per cluster, and the resume rules that actually get you through each prime's parser.

 By the numbers (sourced)